 Since the journey for UPSC preparation requires accumulation and understanding of a huge syllabus, some students initiate their preparation even before they graduate.
-Clearing the IAS examination requires a certain amount of passion, and several questions hover in the mindsets of aspirants who haven't even stepped into their colleges, like "which stream is best for IAS" or "which stream is best for IAS after 10th".
-Several questions along the same lines trigger the zeal for the budding aspirants to initiate their preparation.
+Clearing the IAS examination requires a certain amount of passion, and several questions hover in the mindsets of aspirants who haven’t even stepped into their colleges, like “which stream is best for IAS” or “which stream is best for IAS after 10th”.
+Several questions along the same lines trigger the zeal of the budding aspirants to initiate their preparation.

 Which stream is best for the preparation of IAS/ UPSC?

-Students who are currently studying in schools or are about to join any graduate colleges thinking about pursuing their career in Civil Services must have got the impression from significant sources.
+Students who are currently studying in schools or are about to join any graduate colleges thinking about pursuing their career in Civil Services must have gotten the impression from significant sources.
 Those sources can be family members who are in government organizations, civil servants, or self-research that would have induced their will to begin studying for the IAS exam from an early age.
-However, starting early just doesn't give them an early bird advantage and time since students have to take references from NCERT books, and most of the syllabus is based on the school textbooks.
-Therefore it's instrumental for such aspirants to gain knowledge and clarify the concepts from an early age.
+However, starting early just doesn’t give them an early bird advantage and time since students have to take references from NCERT books, and most of the syllabus is based on the school textbooks.
+Therefore it’s instrumental for such aspirants to gain knowledge and clarify the concepts from an early age.

 (Also Read: UPSC CSE Preparation Strategy for Beginners)

-The biggest dilemma students face who are just moving to class 11 is choosing which stream is best for IAS.
-As in the Indian Education system, aspirants are required to choose their electives from particular streams, choosing a favourable stream that covers the majority of the IAS syllabus can help with the preparation.
+The biggest dilemma for students face who are just moving to class 11 is choosing which stream is best for IAS.
+As in the Indian Education system, aspirants are required to choose their electives from particular streams, choosing a favorable stream that covers the majority of the IAS syllabus can help with the preparation.
 Through certain secondary research, it can be suggested that students who pursue a career in Humanities during their graduation have a better probability of success.

 As Humanities cover the core subjects like History, Public Administration, Political Science, Geography, Psychology, Sociology, Economics, etc., which are a major part of the syllabus of General Studies papers, makes it an ideal stream.
 Even though students get to select only 5 subjects, they can choose their preferences from a list of courses that have a bigger significance in the IAS examination.

-It's imperative to maintain the determination and focus to devote your time and efforts towards grasping the basic concepts at this stage.
-If you are determined to start preparing for IAS along with school studies, then consistency and discipline is a must.
-It can be overwhelming to do both, but setting regular targets and building of conceptual knowledge will make your basics strong and will make your path easier towards the success of the UPSC exam.
+It’s imperative to maintain the determination and focus to devote your time and efforts towards grasping the basic concepts at this stage.
+If you are determined to start preparing for IAS along with school studies, then consistency and discipline are a must.
+It can be overwhelming to do both, but setting regular targets and building conceptual knowledge will make your basics strong and will make your path easier towards the success of the UPSC exam.